dabel-co/Libft/README.md

 ft_strlcpy | Copies up to dstsize - 1 characters from the string src to dst, NUL-terminating the result if dstsize is not 0. ft_strlcat | Appends string src to the end of dst.
 It will append at most dstsize - strlen(dst) - 1 characters.
 It will then NUL-terminate, unless dstsize is 0 or the original dst string was longer than dstsize
 #
-The following functions are either not included in the libc, or included in a different form
+The following functions are either not included in the libc, or included in a different form.
 | Name | Description
 | -- | -- |
 |ft_substr | Allocates (with malloc) and returns a substring from the string ’s’.
 The substring begins at index ’start’ and is of maximum size ’len’.